fleming79/async-kernel/docs/commands.md

 !!! note

-    To modify how the kernel start see the section o [starting a kernel](#start-a-kernel) for configuration options.
+    To modify how the kernel start see the section on [starting a kernel](#start-a-kernel) for configuration options.

 ### Configuration